canonical/jimm/doc/dialing.md

 ### JIMM-admin operations

-User-triggered, but the admin holds no OpenFGA relations on the backing controller's resources, so there are no claims to mint.
+User-triggered, but the JIMM admin has no OpenFGA relations on the backing controller's resources, so there are no permissions to encode in a caller-scoped token.

 - `model.go` `UpgradeController`: upgrades the controller model, which is never related to users in OpenFGA
 - `controller.go` `ControllerConfig`